Skip to content

 Where Reality Graph fits

-Reality Graph generates evidence reports as a byproduct of its verification workflow: the task and validation plan are defined before the run, boundary checks and validation results are collected after it, and the report assembles itself – locally, stored with your code.
+Reality Graph generates evidence reports as a byproduct of its verification workflow.
+The task and validation plan are defined before the run, boundary checks and validation results are collected after it, and the report assembles itself - locally, stored with your code.
+How the single outcome on top of that report is derived, including the runs that stay blocked while every test is green, is documented under how the verdict is computed.
 It is in private beta; early access is open for a small group of teams.

 What it does